Eating Prawns During Pregnancy – Health Benefits & Tips

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Craving some delicious prawn dishes?
 Butter garlic prawns, prawn curry, stir-fried prawns dipped in sauce, prawn biryani, pepper prawns.
 The list goes on.
 Prawns belong to the crustacean group of sea creatures and are delicious.
-However, with many people suffering from allergic reactions to prawns, one wonders if eating prawns is safe during pregnancy.
+However, with many people suffering from allergic reactions to prawns, one wonders if it is safe to eat prawns in pregnancy.

 While some seafood needs to be avoided during pregnancy, prawns are generally safe when procured from a non-polluted source and cooked thoroughly.
 However, during pregnancy, moderation is the key for every food you add to your list.
 Consuming prawns in excess or not adhering to certain precautions while consuming prawns can lead to adverse effects during pregnancy.
 In case of doubt, always consult your doctor before the consumption of any food item.